-How can I have joy when I'm going through trials?Sometimes Christians believe that once they have been accepted into the Kingdom of God, their lives will be smooth sailing.
+How can I have joy when I'm going through trials?Sometimes Christians believe that once they have been accepted into the Kingdom of God, their lives will be problem free.
 When this turns out not to be true, they begin to wonder why, and ask questions like "Is it something I've done?
 Am I really a Christian?
 Why are all these bad things happening to me if God loves me?
 Is He really there?"
-But the Bible is clear that trials do not come because we've done something bad, but to test our faith and make us strong (James 1:2-4).
-The person who faces trials is being treated as a child of God, and God is a loving, attentive father—He brings discipline to our lives in order to teach us and make us righteous (Hebrews 12:7-11).
+The Bible is clear that trials are part of life.
+Sometimes they are a result of the general effects of sin in the world.
+Sometimes we bring hardship on ourselves through our own sin.
+Sometimes trials are given to us by God to grow our faith.
+Regardless of the reason, we can endure trials with joy, knowing that God will use them to test our faith and make us strong (James 1:2–4; 1 Peter 1:3–9).
+The person who faces trials is being treated as a child of God, and God is a loving, attentive Father—He brings discipline to our lives in order to teach us and make us righteous (Hebrews 12:7–11).

 Why are trials and tribulations part of the Christian life?